 Scoring in TOEIC Speaking and Writing Test

-The scoring in the TOEIC Speaking and Writing test are reported separately for each section and cannot be compared to each other.
+The scores in the TOEIC Speaking and Writing test are reported separately for each section and cannot be compared to each other.
 There will be no combined score in the section and the score will be reported on a scale of 0-200.
 There are 8 proficiency levels for the Speaking section whereas there are 9 proficiency levels for the Writing section.
-The score distribution for each of these sections are as follows-
+The score distribution for each of these sections is as follows-

 TOEIC Speaking Score